mattvend/ScrapGuitareDomination/README.md

 # ScrapGuitareDomination
-Video and audio files scrapping from www.guitaredomination.com Edit on 3/5/2018: the site seems to be definitely down
+Video and audio files scrapping from www.guitaredomination.com
+**Edit on 3/5/2018**: the site seems to be definitely down

 # Background